 For a more in depth version of this Deep Rock Galactic Review, watch the video version here:

 Deep Rock Galactic was originally released in early access at the beginning of 2018, marketed as a cooperative first-person-shooter along with these three words: Danger.
 Darkness.
 Dwarves.
-At the time I was initially drawn in by the unique premise, but as the game was in early access it lacked a lot of content.

 Fast forward 2 years and version 1.0 was released after a whopping 30 updates.
 The result of all these updates has created a game which is not only one of the most rewarding games I’ve ever played, but one that still surprised me after my first 20 hours.
 In my humble opinion, Deep Rock Galactic is one of the best co-op games released this generation.
 That sounds like a bold statement, so over the course of this Deep Rock Galactic review, let me explain why.